Skip to content

 Why you need to credit photos

+A photo credit means acknowledging the person or entity that created the original image.
 When you’re learning how to give photo credit, you need to know that tagging someone in an image is not credit.
 (For example, some people will say “tap for tags” in their caption or something simple with no other details.)
 Unless you personally styled the image and shot the photograph, your post needs to credit the original source responsible for creating it.
+Failing to do so can lead to issues such as copyright infringement.

 Why?